45 percent of customers say they’re more likely to visit businesses that respond to their reviewsOnline Reviews Survey

 I chose to post my new review at time I thought customers would begin searching for a restaurant they’d like to eat at.

 This process isn’t just great for sourcing content, it’s great for promoting your brand through word of mouth marketing.
 A Nielsen study of over 28,000 Internet respondents found that 92% of consumers around the world say they trust earned media, such as recommendations from friends and family, above all other forms of advertising.
+Shared reviews can convert between 5 and 8 percent of the time.
 So use these real reviews to convince customers that your product is the best fit for them.